Destination Guide

 Bottom Line

-Chandigarh for infrastructure-first remote workers.
-Amritsar for a culturally rich month with adequate connectivity.
-The rest of Punjab for those with family connections who can absorb the infrastructure gaps.
-Everyone else should experience Punjab as a 1–2 week side trip from a more connected base.
+Chandigarh for infrastructure-first workers.
+Amritsar for cultural richness.
+The rest of Punjab for diaspora visitors.
+Everyone else: Punjab as a 1–2 week side trip.

 *Last updated: April 2026*